-It is recommended by the American Association of Orthodontists that children should have a consultation with a dentist at no later than 7 years old.
+It is recommended by the American Association of Orthodontists that children should have a consultation with a dentist no later than 7 years old.
 Most likely, a 7-year-old will not be fitted for braces.
-The purpose of the initial consultation is to assess the issue and consider taking preventative measures that can erase the need for braces in the future.
+The initial consultation aims to assess the issue and consider taking preventative measures that can erase the need for braces in the future.

 If you are a parent, setting up a consultation for your child is essential to their dental health.
 It is best to catch any potential issues early to avoid the need for braces.
 Here is what may go on at their first consultation: